Spreeyka/Angular-rental-project/README.md

 server:

-you need to initialize mongoDb database with mongod command done in cmd (you may need to create environment variable for that)\
+you need to initialize mongoDb database with mongod command done in cmd - you might need to create environment variable for that\
 set gamesRental_jwtPrivateKey=myKey\
 node index.js